helpscout/zero/README.md

 #### `@babel/runtime`

-Zero does **not** include `@babel/runtime`, as it is still being used to compile projects on Babel 6.
+Zero **does not use** `@babel/runtime`, as it is still being used to compile projects on Babel 6.
 If you need an ultra-modern Babel 7 ready tool, check out [kcd-scripts](https://github.com/kentcdodds/kcd-scripts).

 #### `babel-plugin-react-app`